Iam-RiEL/Data-Analysis-Journey---EXCEL-Project/README.md

 ### Data Source

-#### Tools Used
+### Tools Used
-- EXCEL: This is the only tool I used for the analysis.
-However, In the Excel tool, i sued formulas and Pivot tables to do my anakysis.
+- EXCEL: This is the only tool I used for;
+     - Data Cleaning, using Excel formulas
+     - Pivot tables to do my analysis
+     - A entire new sheet in the workbook for creating a report dashboard

 ### Limitations